shagabutdinov/sublime-enhanced/readme-donations.md

 Please, specify link at your github account when donating so I'll be able to contact you and share plugins.
-If you forgot to do it, then just drop me github message with date, time and amount of donation.
+If you forgot to do it, then just drop me github message with date, time, amount and email of donation.
 Please wait 48 hours (I have only two hands) before contact me again in a case if I'll not contact you back.

 Note if you donate anything more or qual than $50 you'll automatically get access to everything above in the list (e.g. if you donate $250, your message